Meriwether Girl

 Famous people named Meriwether

-Meriwether Lewis was an American explorer known for his role in the Lewis and Clark Expedition.
+Meriwether Lewis is an explorer best known for the Lewis and Clark Expedition.

 Fictional characters named Meriwether